The School’s primary method of communication with regard to news and events, scheduling, registration and requests for payment is by e-mail.

 Missed make-ups cannot be made up.

 If you miss a lesson, your teacher must cancel, or bad weather results in a cancellation, please check with your teacher at your next lesson if you wish to know when to anticipate a make-up lesson.
-Most make-ups are scheduled at semester-end during the designated ‘flex’ weeks or during a public school vacation week.
+Most make-ups are scheduled at semester-end during the designated ‘flex’ weeks or during a public school vacation week and usually on the same day that your regular lesson is scheduled.
 The office is unable to confirm when make-ups might be scheduled by your teacher.
 Because teacher schedules vary widely, teachers oversee their own make-up schedules.

 The School is open on Columbus Day, Veteran’s Day, Martin Luther King Day and Good Friday.
 Please check with your teacher if you have questions.
 If you choose not to attend a lesson on any of these days, you may use it as your one half-year student make-up.
 If a teacher is not in attendance, the lesson will be made up.
 If a Holiday falls during a public school vacation week, no regular lessons are scheduled.
 Please see additional information on flex weeks and make-ups above.